raspy135/Qun-synthesizer/README.md

 # Qun-synthesizer

-Qun-synthesizer is an analog modeling synthesizer engine for ESP32 Lyrat, worked with Nunomo's daughter board.
+Qun-synthesizer is an analog modeling synthesizer engine for ESP32-LyraT that works with Nunomo's daughter board.

 ![qun_synth](./manual_images/qun_synth.jpg)